zhiming99/rpc-frmwrk/logs.md

 ---
+[`Fri Apr 19 2024 08:03:05 PM Beijing`]
+1. During this round of bugfix, We have fixed a big performance issue and doubled the throughput capacity.
+The issue is due to the old design of CTimerService using vector as its timer storage.
+When the request goes up to 10000, the searching and removal of a timer became overwhelming.
+After replaced it with a hashmap, the server runs like a charm.
+Compared to other changes for improvement in the past, this fix is small but quite effective.

 [`Mon Apr 08 2024 10:28:33 PM Beijing`]
 1. The JavaScript support is almost completed except the oAuth2 module, which is the next task to do.
 2. There is a connection bug which shows up recently and failed the workflow test, which is also urgent to fix.